Psychology

 During the second year, all students complete a supervised, 450-clock hour training experience in a clinical setting such as a private practice clinic, assessment center, residential treatment center, forensic setting, or other setting in which clinical experiences are provided.

 During the second year, doctoral preparation students complete and defend their thesis projects.
-In lieu of a thesis, students in the practitioner track take additional coursework (two elective classes) in clinically-relevant areas (examples could include substance abuse/treatment classes, multicultural psychology, child and adolescent assessment, neuropsychological assessment, etc.) they may find helpful in their expected employment/future careers.
+In lieu of a thesis, students in the practitioner track take additional coursework (two elective classes) in clinically-relevant areas.
+Courses can include substance

 Program Sequence

 Students are required to complete program requirements as outlined in the Graduate Catalog in effect at the time of their admission.
-An example of the typical recommended sequence is provided below:
+A recently updated example of the typical recommended sequence is provided below:

 Year One